developer-1c/Netology_LLC/README.md

 # Netology
-1C configurations that I did in Netology
+1C configurations that I created in "Netology"